OpenShiftDemos/rhods-fraud-detection/README.md

 ## Access OpenShift Data Science
 In order to use the content in this repository, you need to already have access to an OpenShift Data Science environment.
+If that is not the case, you can sign-up for a free 30-days "sandbox" environment by going to the [sandbox URL](https://red.ht/rhods-sandbox) and signing up.
+If you are using the "sandbox" environment, some of the instructions will differ slightly, but they will be explicitely stated when that is the case.

-Using the access credentials provided to you, log into the OpenShift Data Science portal by following the _ODH Dashboard_ link.
+Using the access credentials provided to you, log into the OpenShift Data Science portal by following the _ODS Dashboard_ link.

 Use the `Username` and `Password` details you were provided.
 When you see the